jake-knerr/js-style-guide/README.md

 > Why?
 These rules are intended as a catch-all rule to help resolve how to order your code.

 > Why push public members towards the top?
-Public code should be obvious to a reader.
+The API should be obvious to a reader.

 ```javascript
 // preferred - object properties above object methods